MetaMask/metamask-docs/wallet/concepts/signing-methods.md

 ---
-title: Signing methods
 description: A brief history of the signing RPC methods.
+sidebar_position: 2
 ---

-# History of the signing methods
+# Signing methods

 This page describes a brief history of the signing RPC methods in MetaMask.
 Learn how to [use the recommended signing methods](../how-to/sign-data.md).